This Cranberry Sauce recipe is so incredibly easy to make with just 4 ingredients and the taste is so much better than canned or jarred!

 - 12 ounces cranberries

 - 1 cup sugar

 - 1 cinnamon stick

-Bring to a boil, reduce heat and simmer 10-12 minutes uncovered.
+- Bring to a boil over medium-high heat.
+Reduce the heat to a simmer and cook for 10-12 minutes uncovered.

 - Remove the cinnamon stick and discard.
 Cool to room temperature and refrigerate until chilled.